April 18, 2026

 ADS-L 4 Issue 2 was published on 1 December 2025.

-By 3 December, every PilotAware ATOM ground station both in the UK and mainland Europe had been upgraded to:
+By 3 December, every PilotAware ATOM ground station both in the UK and mainland Europe were upgraded to:

 This achievement demonstrates: